-In case you haven’t heard about what’s steam cleaning is, Steam cleaning is a mess-free method, with steam.
-It is an effective and very hygienic and chemical-free process.
+If you haven’t heard about steam cleaning, Steam cleaning is a mess-free method with steam.
+It is an effective and very hygienic, and chemical-free process.
 It is usually used for industrial purposes such as cleaning machinery or abating engine dirt.
 People can effectively use it for residential use as well.

-This is an Eco-friendly cleaning method which can also be used on mattresses too.
-Our daily sweat, dead skin and other forms of dirt accumulate on our beds which leads to germ breeding.
+This is an Eco-friendly cleaning method that can be used on mattresses too.
+Our daily sweat, dead skin, and other forms of dirt accumulate on our beds, leading to germ breeding.
 A steam cleaner does a great job using heat to kill germs and make the mattress safer and hygiene.

 Can you steam clean your memory foam mattress?

 Well, the answer is yes.
 But you actually should not.
-Steam cleaning for memory foams should be your last resort.
+Steam cleaning for memory foam should be your last resort.

-Using a steam cleaner on a memory foam is not valid for general use.
+Using a steam cleaner on memory foam is not valid for general use.
 But there may be curious people around here who want to cross-check everything.
-For those, who want to take the risk please note that using a steam cleaner for your memory foam might ruin it.
+Please note that using a steam cleaner for your memory foam might ruin it for those who want to take the risk.
 Even manufacturers of memory mattresses do not support steam clean.

 How do you clean your memory foam mattress?

 There are loads of other ways to clean your mattress without any damage.
-Vinegar and soda might just be a perfect way to get all that vomit, urine and other bad stains off memory clean foam.
+Vinegar and soda might be a perfect way to get all that vomit, urine, and other nasty stains off clean memory foam.

-As you go through many other reviews and researches about cleaning your mattress, a lot of manufacturers gives a long-term warranty offer.
-But if you want your mattress to last it will need some soft love and tender care from you!
+As you go through many other reviews and researches about cleaning your mattress, many manufacturers give a long-term warranty offer.
+But if you want your mattress to last, it will need some soft love and tender care from you!
 And cleaning is probably the best solution to this.

-Now let’s jump to how to steam clean a mattress and you just need to maintain the steps below.
+Now let’s jump to steam clean a mattress, and you need to maintain the steps below.